-If, after the occurrence of any event described under COBRA Continuation Coverage above, you, your spouse, and/or your dependents are allowed to continue health care coverage under the plan (whether or not contributions are required) beyond the plan's termination of coverage provision for any reason other than to comply with the federal law (i.e., the plan's special provisions), such continuation period(s) will be used to reduce the maximum length of COBRA continuation coverage period otherwise available to such person under this section.
+If, after the occurrence of any event described under COBRA Continuation Coverage above, you, your spouse, and/or your dependent children are allowed to continue health care coverage under the plan (whether or not contributions are required) beyond the plan's termination of coverage provision for any reason other than to comply with the federal law (e.g., the Plan's "buy up" option), such continuation period(s) will be used to reduce the maximum length of COBRA continuation coverage period otherwise available to such person under this section.
+For example, assume you were "buying up" to P1 for the 5 months immediately prior to your COBRA election.
+If your COBRA coverage, in the absence of your P1 "buy up" was for 18 months, you would instead be offered COBRA coverage for 13 months.